digitalpaddyo/RFM/README.md

 To account for the imbalanced data set, I used the Balanced Bagging Classifier.
 The result was less FN (error) for a yes response and more FN (error) for a no response which is what you would expect from a more balanced dataset.

+There is no clear winner for best model.
+Each one has its strengths and weaknesses.
+It depends on the business case.